VoxelPrismatic/prizm/README.md

 # PRIZM
 My first ever bot, PRIZM ;]

 > This repo is not updated very often, only big changes such as completely new code will be pushed weekly

 # What is PRIZM?
 PRIZM is a Discord bot that honestly has too many features.
 It can interact with Reddit, play games with you, be your math assistant, be your personal radio, and so much more.

 ## INSTALL STUFF
+### NOTICE
+PRIZM can only run on Linux, due to Linux's `git` and other terminal integrations.

 ### Download PRIZM -----
 Download this entire repo as a zip, then make sure that all the following commands are done inside of the `bot` folder, where you can see `PRIZM.py`

 ### Single command install for PRIZM